Is it possible to bring fruit or plants into California from another state?

 What happens if something is rejected?

 If something is rejected at a freight or mail facility, a Notice of Rejection will be mailed to the receiver, the sender, and to the State Department of Agriculture.
 When something is not allowed entry, we will give the sender and receiver one or two options in regards to the disposition of the held material.
 Sometimes, the only option is to destroy the plant or produce.

 When the decision is made to destroy an article, the way they are destroyed will depend upon the pest risk.
-Sometimes fruit or plants are incinerated at a State supervised facility, and sometimes they are buried at a landfill.
+Sometimes fruit or plants are incinerated at a State supervised facility and sometimes they are buried at a landfill.

-How do I label my package?
+How do I mail something from California to another state: How do I label my package?

 All shipments of agricultural products that enter or passes through California must be conspicuously labeled with the name and address of the shipper and receiver, the name of the country, state, or territory where the agricultural item was grown, and a statement of its contents.

 Quarantines: Every state and country has established quarantines (areas that do not allow certain plants or soil) in an attempt to prevent the introduction of damaging pests into areas where they don’t naturally occur.
 It is unlawful to ship or transport any plant, cutting, animal, fruit or vegetable into California that does not comply with quarantine requirements.

 If you have questions about shipping an agricultural item into California, you can contact your local agricultural commissioner’s office with questions.
 Santa Clara County Ag Commissioner can be contacted at (408) 918-4600.
 For a listing of all the agricultural commissioner offices in the State, visit: http://www.cdfa.ca.gov/exec/county/countymap

 How do I find out if it is ok to mail something from California to another state?